 How Much is the York Pass?

 You can choose either a one day, two, three or six day pass.
-The one day pass costs £55 for an adult and £32 for a child, the two day pass costs £70 for an adult and £40 for a child, the three day pass costs £85 for an adult and £50 for a child and the three day pass costs £126 for an adult and £63 for a child.
+The one day pass costs £59 for an adult and £35 for a child, the two day pass costs £75 for an adult and £45 for a child, the three day pass costs £90 for an adult and £55 for a child.

-The three and six day passes are indubitably better value and give you more time to make the most of it, while not feeling too pressured or rushed.
+The three day passes are indubitably better value and give you more time to make the most of it, while not feeling too pressured or rushed.

 I have put together a table outlining which attractions are included, how much the regular price is and roughly how long you will be at an attraction (based on both Google estimates and my own experience.)
 You can sort the table based on price or amount of time needed.

-Castle Howard, Beningbrough Hall and the Yorkshire Air Museum are the only attractions not in the city centre.
+Castle Howard, Beningbrough Hall and the Yorkshire Air Museum are some of the attractions not in the city centre.
 Definitely consider a multi day York Pass if you are wanting to visit them, then concentrate your city centre attractions all on the same day for maximum benefit.

 Attractions Included in The York Pass